thomaseddy/stick-knot-gen/README.md

 - Thomas D. Eddy.
 [Improved Stick Number Upper Bounds](https://mountainscholar.org/handle/10217/195411).
 Master’s thesis, Colorado State University, 2019.
 - Thomas D. Eddy and Clayton Shonkwiler.
 [New Stick Number Bounds from Random Sampling of Confined Polygons](https://arxiv.org/).
 Preprint, 2019.

 This repository contains supplementary data referenced in the above works as well as the code used to generate the stated results.
 For an explanation of what is contained in the `data/` directory, please see the enclosed README file.
-A table giving the current best-known stick number upper bounds for all knots with crossing number 10 or fewer is given in `data/stick_number_upper_bounds.csv`.
+A table giving the current best stick number upper bounds for all knots with crossing number 10 or fewer is given in [`data/stick_number_upper_bounds.csv`](data/stick_number_upper_bounds.csv).

 ## Basic usage